Garmin Edge® 520 – Best Bike/Cycling Computer To Train Smarter!

-After the touch screen functionality of the Edge 510 was not embraced wholeheartedly by the community, Garmin came up with Edge 520 which has seven buttons for easy moisture free operation which is a step towards enhancing the end user experience.
+After the touch screen functionality of the Edge 510 was not embraced wholeheartedly by the community, Garmin came up with Edge 520 which has seven buttons for the easy moisture-free operation which is a step towards enhancing the end-user experience.

 A compact design than the 510, aerodynamically optimized shape, aptly sized high resolution colored screen with customizable data screen options and multiple mounts to fit the computer on the bike makes the Edge 520 a smart and easy to operate the device on the handlebar for competitive cyclists.

 The model features a standard Garmin quarter-turn mount on the back which pops into the Garmin or any quarter-turn mount with ease.
 The package comes with standard and extended out-front mounts.